bigdatafoundation/docker-hadoop/README.md

 If everything looks good in the logs (no errors), hit `CTRL + C` to detach the console from the logs.

 ### Scaling the datanode
-If you want to increase the number of datanode in your cluster.
+If you want to increase the number of datanode in your cluster

     docker-compose scale datanode=<number of instance>

 ### Finding the port for web access